angeloskath/supervised-lda/docs/site/console_applications.md

 ==============

 All implemented console applications have two basic commands **train** and **transform**.

-The first command is used to **train** a specific model (which can be either unsupervised or supervised or fast supervised ) from a set of input data, while the second one is used to **transform** a set of input data according to an already trained model.
-Both commands have similar formats and are presented below:
+Both commands are self-explanatory and have similar formats that are presented below.

 ```bash
 # Train command.